 Harstad is situated on Hinnøya, the largest island in Norway.
 It is the third largest city in Northern Norway, and an important centre of commerce for the entire region.
 The paved market square in the city centre is only a short walk from shops and cafes.
 Harstad is known for its high-quality restaurants and cultural events throughout the year.
-Several annual festivals take place, such as Ilios and a Northern Norwegian Beer Festival.
+Several annual festivals take place, such as Ilios.
 During the annual North Norwegian Festival of Culture in late June, streets will be teeming with people and music pouring out of pubs, churches and concert halls.

 Harstad has a sheltered location and a good harbour.
 Forests, mountains, fjords, islands and miles of trails offer unforgettable outdoor experiences all year round.
 Terraced buildings lead up from the harbour, against a backdrop of forests and mountains.
 While the sea on one side has brought activity to the town, the relatively fertile farming communities to the west and north have provided a good basis for the dairy and meat processing industries.